 - What exercise would you choose to strengthen your (student’s) listening skills?

-(At the end of the post I’ll put all their answers together into a single exercise that will improve you listening and reduce your accent in only 7 minutes).
+At the end of the post you’ll see this exercise that will improve you listening and reduce your accent in only 7 minutes.

 Their answers: How to fix your pronunciation and improve your listening skills?

 Ninja of life, bald, fresh, and carefree.
 He likes Lindy Hop and got to publish 12 books in 12 months.
 Pau speaks Catalan, Spanish, English, Swedish, and a little French and Russian.
 He couldn’t choose a profession so he decided to learn a little about everything.
 Today, Pau’s going to give you some advice on how to improve your pronunciation and listening but, besides languages, he experiments with all the things he enjoys.
 He currently has 8 blogs where he writes about learning languages and other thoughts, ideas, and crazy (or not) reflections.